Danube Ministers of Transport sign again conclusions on effective waterway rehabilitation and maintenance anticipating COVID-19 challenges

 GRENDEL: Release of new technological innovation factsheet on energy efficient navigation

-Sustainable solutions, automation and digitalisation as well as communication on a European level will be part of the education and training programmes.
+Sustainable solutions, automation and digitalisation as well as communication on the European level will be the pillars of the education and training programmes.
 The ultimate goal of the project is to increase labour mobility in the inland shipping sector.
-COMPETING is an Erasmus+ project.
-The duration of COMPETING is from the 1st of January 2019 until the 31st December 2021.

 More Articles ...

 - PhysICAL: establishing physical internet in transport logistics